aquarion-ai/aquarion-docs/docs/system_architectures.md

 components, allowing absolutely everything to run under a single runtime or even a single process.
 No server components at all.
-As with the single server variants above, all inter-component communication is handled in a multi-threaded, multi-process or asychronous safe manner.
+As with the single server variants above, all inter-component communication is handled in a multi-threaded, multi-process or asynchronous safe manner.
 Also, the State Storage would be handled internally via embedded database or files on disk, etc.

 This architecture provides a simplified single user experience but also requires the